sirnicolaz/Flying-Circus-iOS/README.md

 In the App Store http://itunes.apple.com/us/app/monty-pythons-flying-circus/id502889243?mt=8 The Website http://www.flyingcircusplayer.com

 UPDATE: The app has been removed from the store.
-After a long discussion with the Python (Monty) Pictures Limited lawyer,
+After a long discussion with the Python (Monty) Pictures Limited producer,
-	I had to give app.
-Apparently, the problem is that this app "create confusion, thanks to the nature of search engines".
+	John Goldstone,	I had to give app.
+Apparently, the problem is that this app "create confusion, thanks to the nature of search engines", as soon as the official Flying Circus app will be released.
 	Even proposing a new version working with original episodes (purchasable from iTunes), the agreement has not been reached.
 	You can get the app by compiling the code, if you like it.
 Twitter sharing is still an experimental feature.